MarcBS/Ego-Object_Discovery/README.md

 Usage:

-	Use the functions inside "Objects Recognition", modify the parameters in loadParameters.m and then execute main.m.
+	For a single object discovery execution: modify the parameters in loadParameters.m and then run main.m.

+	For a battery of tests: comment the first line in main.m, change the parameters in tests_battery.m and run it.

 	If you want to use the Multiscale Combinatorial Grouping (MCG) Objectness [4], it must be downloaded from the authors page and